andrewrebora/carbontoolkit/README.md

 git clone https://github.com/andrearebora/carbontoolkit
 cd carbontoolkit
 bash install.sh
-Follow the instructions you will read in the terminal to complete the installation
+Follow the instructions you will read in the terminal to complete the installation.

-Type carbontoolkit to run the tool.
+Type 'carbontoolkit' to run the tool.

 To uninstall it, run 'bash uninstall.sh'